Women carrying twins. Women who begin pregnancy with diabetes, or hypertension, or lupus. African-American women who become pregnant after age 35.

-In this large, double-blind, placebo-controlled trial, researchers tracked 1776 pregnant women from 13 maternal hospital in Europe and Israel.
+In ASPRE, a large, double-blind, placebo-controlled trial, researchers tracked 1776 pregnant women from 13 maternal hospital in Europe and Israel.
 All women were carrying singletons (no twins or higher order multiples) and were considered at high-risk for preterm preeclampsia*.
 The women were randomly assigned to receive either 150 mg of aspirin per day or a placebo from 11 weeks to 36 weeks of gestation.

 Preterm preeclampsia occurred in 4.3% of the placebo group, but only 1.6% of the aspirin group—a 60% reduction.
 Aspirin benefited women no matter their age or education background.
 And the more consistent women were with taking a daily aspirin, the lower their risk.

 There was one group, however, whom aspirin did not benefit: Women with pre-existing hypertension (high blood pressure prior to becoming pregnant).
 If anything, women with pre-existing hypertension were more likely to develop preterm preeclampsia if they received aspirin rather than the placebo.**

 However, for women without pre-existing high blood pressure, the risk reduction was truly staggering: Daily aspirin reduced their risk of preterm preeclampsia by over 95%.